lun-ai/BMLP/README.md

 ## Installation

-Installing BMLP is straightforward as a module into existing SWI-Prolog code.
+BMLP can be installed as a module into existing SWI-Prolog code at TARGET_FOLDER by running the following commands:
 ```
 git clone git@github.com:lun-ai/BMLP.git
 cp BMLP/bmlp.pl TARGET_FOLDER